-In the case of derecognition, the Group continues to account for the balance of other comprehensive income from the cash flow hedge, previously recognized as other comprehensive income, until scheduled transactions affect profit or loss.
+In the case of derecognition, the Group continues to account for the balance of other comprehensive income from the cash flow hedge that was recognized up to the time of discontinuation, until scheduled transactions affect profit or loss.

 If a forecast transaction is no longer expected to occur, the other comprehensive income balance related to the cash flow hedge is immediately recognized in profit or loss.